Murphy Visiting Fellow in Classics

 and co-artistic director of the Cripple Creek Theatre Company, an anarchy-syndicalist performance troupe out of New Orleans.
-He writes plays about monster truck drivers, unwise explorers, and believes firmly in inanimate objects speaking their piece on the stage.
+He writes plays about monster truck drivers and unwise explorers, and believes firmly in inanimate objects speaking their piece on the stage.
 He holds an M.F.A. in